 - An advanced diploma from any recognized institution with second class or above with working experience of at least two years in community economic development related fields.

-Master of Arts is an 18 –month, 18 units (180 TCU credits) programme.
+Master of Arts is an 18 –month, 18 units (180 TCU credits) program.
 Each student is required to undertake five (5) core courses and at least one (1) elective course.
-The programme is offered through a cycle of three trimesters.
+The program is offered through a cycle of three trimesters.
 Each trimester is composed of two courses with six parts each to be covered in twelve weeks.
-The course undertaking in a trimester depends on the teaching timetable, but students are advised to start doing their research works in the secondtrimester during which the Advanced Research Methodology course is taught, and have another four months to work on a dissertation.
+The course undertaking in a trimester depends on the teaching timetable, but students are advised to start doing their research works in the second trimester during which the Advanced Research Methodology course is taught, and have another four months to work on a dissertation.

 |OIR 601 International Cooperation and Development Policies||2||Core|